 Natural gas vehicles do not have any of these problems.
 In fact, they have been a very interesting alternative to diesel or gasoline vehicles for decades now.

 The only limitation of this now very advanced and safe technology is the still relatively low number of CNG / natural gas filling stations.
 And every year there are more and more filling stations popping up, developing a tight net throughout Germany and Europe.

 The conference with company exhibition expects around 150 international participants and offers you an ideal opportunity for a knowledge exchange.

-Achieve international recognition and reach contacts during this event.
+Achieve international recognition and reach the most niche-relevant contacts during this event.

 Neubausaal Schwäbisch Hall

 IBBK’s 3-day conference “Progress in Biomethane Mobility” will bridge the gap between the technology and the end user.
 We address the international scientific community as well as practitioners to present you the status quo and new and modern technologies.

 The company exhibition during the two days of the conference and the excursion to selected biogas upgrading projects and biomethane mobility solutions in the region will put you in direct contact with the technology.